DOI10.47051/MTHJ9841

 Figure 1: Individuals of Lepidoblepharis festae from Ecuador: Sumaco Volcano, Napo province (); San Pedro, Tungurahua province (). sa=subadult, j=juvenile.

 Natural history: Lepidoblepharis festae is a cryptozoic (preferring moist, shaded microhabitats), terrestrial, and diurnal lizard that inhabits old-growth to moderately disturbed cloud forests as well as pastures and plantations adjacent to these forests.5 Mottled Dwarf-Geckos spend most of their lives under dense layers of moss, thick accumulations of leaf-litter, or among roots and rock piles.5 Individuals are usually found at ground level, hiding under rotten logs, rocks, surfaces debris, or piles of leaves, but some have been taken from under moss of trees up to 1.5 m above the ground.
 There are records of snakes (Bothrocophias microphthalmus) preying upon geckos of this species.6 In the presence of a disturbance, individuals of L. festae will quickly flee under leaf-litter.5 If captured, they can readily shed the tail as well as portions of their skin.
 Mottled Dwarf-Geckos are susceptible to high temperatures, dying if exposed to the sun or even if handled for longer than just a few seconds.
-Females lay eggs under moss, damp leaf-litter, and in crevices in dirt walls.5
+Females of L. festae lay eggs under moss, damp leaf-litter, and in crevices in dirt walls.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.